FromCollin/pc-to-n64-input-bridge/README.md

 Meanwhile, Python continuously updates the controller state over USB serial.

 This is much more reliable than trying to bit-bang the protocol entirely in software.
+Super Smas Bros DOES NOT WORK WELL.
+The character select screen has weird controller disconnect issues I can't seem to isolate.
+Mario 64 and Banjo-Kazooie run flawlessly.

 ---